-An originator MLD shall not update the receive status for an MPDU corresponding to a block ack agreement that has already been positively acknowledged.
+An originator MLD shall not update the reception status of an MPDU corresponding to a block ack agreement that has already been acknowledged as successful.

-A recipient MLD shall maintain a single common receive reordering buffer for each <peer MLD, TID> tuple under a block ack agreement, independently of the number of links that are setup.
-The receive reordering buffer shall be responsible for reordering MSDUs or A-MSDUs so that MSDUs or A-MSDUs are eventually passed up to the next MAC process in order of received sequence number.
+A recipient MLD shall maintain a single common receive reordering buffer for each <peer MLD, TID> tuple under a block ack agreement, independent of the number of links that are setup.
+An originator MLD shall maintain a single common transmit buffer for each <peer MLD, TID> tuple under a block ack agreement, independent of the number of links that are setup.
+The receive reordering buffer shall be responsible for reordering MSDUs or A-MSDUs so that MSDUs or A-MSDUs are eventually passed up to the next MAC process in the order of received sequence number.
 It shall also be responsible for identifying and discarding duplicate frames (i.e., frames that have the same sequence number as a currently buffered frame) that are part of this block ack agreement.
 It shall maintain its own state independent of the scoreboard context control to perform this reordering as specified in 10.25.6.6 (Receive reordering buffer control operation).
 Each received MPDU shall be analyzed by the scoreboard context control as well as by the receive reordering buffer control.
-[3341, 2485][1689]
+[3341, 2485]Each affiliated STA of the recipient MLD may maintain an independent local scoreboard context control, for each enabled link to which the TID is mapped, during partial-state operation for each <peer MLD, TID> tuple under a block ack agreement.
+The scoreboard maintained at the originator MLD shall be updated as a bitwise OR operation of the reception status of each MPDU obtained from its affiliated STAs.

+[1689]NOTE – A peer MLD is identified based on its MLD MAC address.

 TGbe editor: Move the following paragraph to (newly created) clause 35.xx.2 as shown below

-[1752]An EHT STA shall send Control frames following the rules defined in 10.6.6 (Rate selection for Control frames) and 26.15.2 (PPDU format selection) with the following additional exception:

-An EHT STA may transmit a BlockAck frame in an HE SU PPDU or EHT SU PPDU if the transmit time of HE SU PPDU or EHT SU PPDU (respectively) is less than the PPDU duration of a non-HT PPDU containing the Control frame sent at the primary rate (see 10.6.6.5.2 (Selection of a rate or MCS)).
+[1752]

 TGbe editor: Please insert a new subclause as shown below: